Deadly Christmas Day typhoon hits the Philippines

 Images from the area showed debris blocking roads, downed lamp posts, crumpled houses and people huddling in evacuation centers.

-On Thursday, the Regional Disaster Risk Reduction and Management Council reported that 13 people had died in the Western Visayas region, while the Office of Civil Defense said eight had died in Eastern Visayas, according to CNN affiliate CNN Philippines.
+On Thursday, the Regional Disaster Risk Reduction and Management Council reported that 13 people had died in the Western Visayas region, while the Office of Civil Defense said three had died in Eastern Visayas, according to CNN affiliate CNN Philippines.

+CNN Philippines had previously reported that national and local agencies had announced 21 deaths.
+That figure has since been revised as agencies attempt to verify the number of those affected.

 Two of the victims were electrocuted and one was hit by a falling mango tree, officials said.

-Note: This story has been updated to include a revised total death toll.